Enterprise and Wells Fargo Fou - GuruFocus.com

-The Wells+Fargo+Foundation is expanding its commitment to housing affordability through another $20 million competition with Enterprise+Community+Partners (Enterprise) to find housing solutions.
-The second Housing+Affordability+Breakthrough+Challenge will once again focus on three categories: Financing, Construction, and Access and Resident Support.
+NORTHAMPTON, MA / ACCESSWIRE / January 11, 2023 / The Wells Fargo Foundation is expanding its commitment to housing affordability through another $20 million competition with Enterprise Community Partners (Enterprise) to find housing solutions.
+The second Housing Affordability Breakthrough Challenge will once again focus on three categories: Financing, Construction, and Access and Resident Support.
 Innovators are invited to compete for grants of up to $3 million and two years of technical assistance to transform ideas into solutions that can be replicated in the real-world.
 Applications will open on Jan.
 31, 2023, and submissions will be accepted until March 3, 2023.

 "We cannot address the serious housing affordability gap in this country without improving access and creating cost savings that will help boost supply.
 The Housing Affordability Breakthrough Challenge has proven that investing in pathbreaking innovations at the local level is a powerful way to build more equity and affordability in our communities nationwide," said Jacqueline Waggoner, president of Enterprise's Solutions Division.
 "We are proud to join Wells Fargo once again as we focus on uplifting and strengthening the most promising ideas to meet the urgent need for more affordable homes and better serve individuals and families across the country."